sentenial/developer-docs/pages/prodNuapay/np_generalrules.md

 **Retrieve Direct Debit**

-To retrieve the details of the speific transaction created against the mandate, you would use the following:
+To retrieve the details of the specific transaction created against the mandate, you would use the following:

 |GET `/schemes/abxq9kq52l/mandates/rtsxq8kaby5/directdebits/eshw2137gfc`|